* This is the Consumer Version. *

 There are no clearly effective treatments, but psychotherapy may help.

 Factitious disorder imposed on self was previously called Munchausen syndrome.
-Factitious disorder may also be imposed on another person (see Factitious Disorder Imposed on Another).
+Factitious disorder may also be imposed on someone else (see Factitious Disorder Imposed on Another) .

 People with factitious disorder imposed on self repeatedly fake having a disorder.
 If they have a disorder, they exaggerate or lie about the symptoms, pretending that they are sicker or more impaired than they are.
 However, this disorder is more complex than simple dishonesty.
 It is a mental health problem that is associated with severe emotional difficulties.

 The cause is unknown, but stress and a severe personality disorder, most often borderline personality disorder, may be involved.
 People may have an early history of emotional and physical abuse, or they may have experienced a severe illness during childhood or had a seriously ill relative.
 They appear to have problems with their identity and/or self-esteem, as well as unstable relationships.
 Faking an illness may be a way to increase or protect self-esteem by blaming social or work problems on their illness, by being associated with prestigious doctors and medical centers, or by appearing unique, heroic, or medically knowledgeable and sophisticated.

 People with this disorder resemble malingerers because their actions are conscious and intentional.
 However, unlike malingerers, people with factitious disorder are not motivated by external rewards (such as collecting insurance or getting time off from work).